pad

 User contributed notes

-BETADo you see an error in this page?
-Do have an interesting use case, example or edge case people should know about?
+Do you see an error in this page?
+Do you have an interesting use case, example or edge case people should know about?
 Share your knowledge and help people who are reading this page!
-(Comments are moderated; for support, please contact support@fastly.com)
+(Comments are moderated; for support, please contact Fastly support)